Type species: Saturnia isabellae Graëlls, 1849.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Atlantomediterranean subsection of the Mediterranean refuge.
 (Apparently a relict from the Tertiary Period, whose nearest relatives are to be found in eastern Asia.)

 Wingspan 65--100mm; bred individuals can be considerably smaller.
 A pale green species similar in shape and size to the North American Actias luna, but differing in having the wing veins heavily outlined with reddish-brown scales and with yellow replacing the pale green on the hindwing tails and wing submarginal areas.
 The broad, outwardly curved tails are more than twice as long in males than in the females.
-This pattern provides a perfect camouflage when resting among the needles of pine trees.

-In Canton Valais, Switzerland, it occurs in light pine forest on south-facing slopes at between 800 and 1600m altitude (Heinz Rothacher, pers. comm.
+In Canton Valais, Switzerland, it occurs in light pine forest on steep, south-facing slopes at between 800 and 1600m altitude (Heinz Rothacher, pers. comm.
 2005).

 Depending on latitude and altitude, March to the beginning of July as a single generation.